-The Chicago Police Department will lead the investigation.
+This investigation is being led by the Chicago Police Department.
 Anyone with information should call 311.

 UIC Police offer the following security tips:

 Be aware of your surroundings.
 Use all your senses to be alert for danger, and when walking alone, don’t wear headphones or earbuds.
 Don’t display valuables in public.
 On campus, look for the location of the nearest emergency call box (there are more than 1,500 across campus.)
 To contact the UIC Police, call 312-355-5555 for emergencies or 312-996-2830 for non-emergencies.
 Report crime promptly to police.